-- 1. The signatories undertake that during the life of this Agreement there shall be no further claims inconsistent with provisions of the agreement pursued and no further wages increase sought, or granted, except for those provided under the terms of this Agreement. - 2.
+- 1. The signatories undertake that during the life of this Agreement there shall be no further claims inconsistent with provisions of the agreement pursued and no further salary increase sought, or granted, except for those provided under the terms of this Agreement. - 2.
 This Agreement shall not preclude increases granted by National or State Wage Cases for economic adjustment purposes from being accessed by those covered by this Agreement.
 Such National or State Wage Case decisions must clearly determine that any such increases are in addition to Enterprise Bargaining increases.

 12.2 SIGNATORIES

-Signed on behalf of and for: Adelaide Hills Council Chief Executive Officer on this 24 TH day of OCTORIFR 2019 Signature of Witness Name of witness Magan Mather land Signed on behalf of and for: Amalgamated AWU (SA) State Union Name on this I NOVEMBER day of2019 Signature of Witness Name of witness Gary Henderson
+Adelaide Hills Council

+Chief Executive Officer

+on this 28 TH day of 2020

+Niame Hella.
+Signature of Witness Name of witness Niamh Milligan

+Amalgamated ASU (SA) State Union ABhincer Name: Abbie Spencer

+Name: Nobite Operiod

+on this4 day of Dune 2020

+Signature of Witness Name of witness Matt Osborn

+Employee Representative Name: STEVEN WATSON

+on this day of JUNE 2020

+Signature of Witness Name of witness ANISA CADD.

 PART 13.

-SCHEDULES
+SALARY SCHEDULES

-SCHEDULE 1 - Wage increases that apply under Clause 9.1
+13.1 SCHEDULE 1 - Salary increases that apply under Clause 9.1